artmetla/DejaView/docs/contributing/sdk-releasing.md

 # Making a new SDK release

-This guide shows how to make a new Perfetto SDK release.
+This guide shows how to make a new DejaView SDK release.

 Before snapshotting a release, check that no [release-blockers](http://b/savedsearches/5776355) are open.